Gradient Based Clustering: Convergence analysis

-\begin{proof}[Proof of Theorem \ref{thm:convergence}] By Lemma \ref{lm:decr} and the fact that the corresponding sequence of costs $\{J(x_t,C_t)\}$ is nonnegative, we know this sequence converges, by the monotone convergence theorem.
-On the other hand, by Bolzano-Weierstrass theorem and Lemma \ref{lm:bdd-seq}, the sequence $\{x_t\}$ has a convergent subsequence, $\{x_{t_s}\}$.
-Using the continuity of $J$, we can then conclude that the subsequence $\{x_{t_s}\}$ is itself convergent.
-Lemmas \ref{lm:fix_pt} and \ref{lm:Clust_fin_conv} imply that the limit $x_*$ of $\{x_{t_s}\}$ is a fixed point.
-Finally, Lemma \ref{lm:final-step} implies the convergence of the entire sequence $\{x_t\}$ to $x_*$. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:convergence}] By Lemma \ref{lm:decr} and the fact that the corresponding sequence of costs $\{J(x_t,C_t)\}$ is nonnegative, we know this sequence converges to some $J_* \in \mathbb{R}_+$, by the monotone convergence theorem.
+On the other hand, by Bolzano-Weierstrass theorem and Lemma \ref{lm:bdd-seq}, the sequence $\{x_t\}$ has a convergent subsequence, $\{x_{t_s}\}$, with some $x_* \in \mathbb{R}^{Kd}$ as its limit.
+From the continuity of $J$ and convergence of $\{x_{t_s}\}$, we can then conclude that $J_* = \lim_{s \rightarrow +\infty}J(x_{t_s},C_{t_s}) = J(x_*, C_*)$, for some $C_* \in U_{x_*}$.
+Lemma \ref{lm:fix_pt} then implies that $x_*$ is a fixed point.
+Finally, Lemmas \ref{lm:Clust_fin_conv} and \ref{lm:final-step} imply the convergence of the entire sequence $\{x_t\}$ to $x_*$. \end{proof}

 \begin{remark} We note that the convergence guarantees of our method are independent of the initialization.
 Therefore, our method is amenable to seeding procedures, such as $K$-means++. \end{remark}